Rudolph the Red-Nosed Reindeer: The Movie: Production

 By early 1997, GoodTimes Entertainment was attached to produce a $10 million animated feature of Rudolph the Red-Nosed Reindeer as their first theatrical release with Golden Books Family Entertainment.
 Golden Books acquired Broadway Video which included rights to the 1964 Rudolph the Red-Nosed Reindeer TV special and also planned to published new Rudolph books to tie-in with the release of the new film.

 Scott McNeil was originally the voice of Slyly and Leonard, and had recorded all of their lines, but was replaced with Eric Idle and Bob Newhart respectively for unknown reasons.

-This film was animated overseas by Colorland Animation in Hong Kong, which had the same digital coloring technology as another GoodTimes production Camelot: The Legend.

 Music

 Academy Award-winning songwriter Al Kasha and music producer Michael Lloyd composed the film's soundtrack.
 Original songs written for the film include "What About His Nose", "Christmas Town", "Santa's Family", "Show Me the Light", "It Could Be Worse", "I Hate Santa Claus", "We Can Make It", and "The Sprites' Songs".
 The score also includes arrangements of the classic song on which this film is based, "Rudolph the Red-Nosed Reindeer".
 In addition, the soundtrack includes "Wonderful Christmastime" by Paul McCartney, played during Santa's takeoff scene.